 Sarah Churchill visited Chequers every weekend, too, drawn to her powerful father and the great events unfolding around him.

 Sarah Churchill was a tense, conflicted aristocrat who tried to maintain separate identities.
-She was the devoted daughter of Winston Churchill and an independent woman who pursued a career as an actress and as an interpreter of aerial photographs for the Women’s Auxiliary Air Force.
+She was the devoted daughter of Winston Churchill and an independent woman.
+Sarah pursued careers as an actress and as an interpreter of aerial photographs for the Women’s Auxiliary Air Force.

 She fell in love with John Winant during their weekend visits to Chequers.
 They spent as much time as they could together.
 The lovers danced after dinner at wartime conferences in Cairo and Teheran, and saw each other in London, where her apartment was a five-minute walk from the U.S. embassy in Grosvenor Square.